The-Bear50/Becode_Bootcamp/Scripting/Python/Flask form/readme.md

 ### Skills worked

  - Backend: PYTHON programming (introduction to logical structures)
- - Validation of a form
+ - Sanitizaion and validation of a form
  - Implementing POST and GET methods
  - Implementing templates with Jinja